Semenkare Nebnuni

 Semenkare Nebnuni (also Nebnun and Nebnennu) is a poorly attested pharaoh of the early 13th Dynasty during the Second Intermediate Period.
-According to Egyptologists Darrell Baker and Kim Ryholt, Nebnuni was the ninth ruler of the 13th Dynasty.
-Alternatively, Jürgen von Beckerath and Detlef Franke see him as the eighth king of the dynasty.
+He is mainly known for his position in the Turin King List.

+Family

+Based on his lack of filiative nomen, Ryholt has suggested that he was of non-royal birth.

 Attestation

-Nebnuni's name is given in the Turin canon on column 7, line 11 (Gardiner col. 6, line 11).
-The length of Nebnuni's reign is mostly lost in a lacuna of the papyrus, except for the end "[...] and 22 days".
+The Sinai

 The only contemporary attestation of Nebnuni is a faience stele showing the king before Ptah "South of his wall", a memphite epithet of the god, and on the other before Horus, "Lord of the foreign countries".

 The stele is also inscribed with Nebnuni's nomen and prenomen.
 The stele was discovered at Gebel el-Zeit on the Red Sea coast in the Sinai, where mines of galena were located.

-Reign
+Non-contemporary attestation

+The Turin canon 7:11 (Gardiner 6:11) mentions: "The Dual King Semenkara ...
+22 days ...".
+He is preceded by 7:10 Sankhibra (Amenemhat) and succeeded by 7:12 Sehotepibra.

+Theories

+According to Egyptologists Darrell Baker and Kim Ryholt, Nebnuni was the ninth ruler of the 13th Dynasty.
+Alternatively, Jürgen von Beckerath and Detlef Franke see him as the eighth king of the dynasty.

 The Egyptologist Kim Ryholt credits Nebnuni with a reign of two years, from 1785 BC until 1783 BC.
 Alternatively, Egyptologists Rolf Krauss, Detlef Franke and Thomas Schneider give Nebuni only one year of reign in 1739 BC.